ovh/docs/pages/cloud/vps/configuring-ip-aliasing/guide.en-gb.md

 ### Ubuntu 20.04

 The configuration file for your failover IP addresses is located in `/etc/netplan/`.
-In this example it is called "50-cloud-init.yaml", the file name may differ however.
-Each failover IP address will need its own line within this file.
+In this example it is called "50-cloud-init.yaml".
+Before making changes, verify the actual file name in this folder.
+Each failover IP address will need its own line within the file.

 #### Step 1: Disable automatic network configuration